 Don’t fly your unmanned aircraft within 50m of a person, vehicle, building or structure, or overhead groups of people at any height.
 Also, stay well clear of airports and airfields.

-If you intend to use an Drone or UAV (Unmanned aircraft) for any kind of commercial activity, you must get a ‘Permission’ from the CAA (Civil Aviation Authority).
+If you intend to use an drone for any kind of commercial activity, you must get a ‘Permission’ from the CAA (Civil Aviation Authority).

 You can read more here “Drone users must observe the rules of the sky”